How Voting Rights Became a Privilege For Some, Not a Right for All

 The John Lewis Voting Rights Advancement Act is the last test whether there are enough Republican senators of conscience who will be willing to place safeguarding our democracy and protecting the right to vote over party loyalty and short-term interests.
 I pray that there are, but reality and experience have shown the opposite.
 That’s why, if necessary, it is imperative that Democrats find the moral courage to temporarily suspend the filibuster to pass voting rights legislation.

-Because protecting the right to vote is so critically important to the health of our democracy, I hope and pray that you will join me in the March On For Voting Rights events this weekend in Washington, D.C., Atlanta, Miami, Houston, Phoenix, and other cities around the country.
-These critical marches will commemorate the 58th anniversary of the March on Washington when Rev. Martin Luther King, Jr. delivered his famous “I Have a Dream” speech; King’s son, Martin Luther King III, will headline the Washington march this year.
+Because protecting the right to vote is so critically important to the health of our democracy, I hope and pray that you will join me in the March On For Voting Rights events in Washington, D.C., Atlanta, Miami, Houston, Phoenix, and other cities around the country, happening later this August in 2021.
+These critical marches commemorate the 58th anniversary of the March on Washington, when Rev. Martin Luther King, Jr. delivered his famous “I Have a Dream” speech; King’s son, Martin Luther King III, headlines the Washington march in 2021.
 As the organizers state:

 Marching is a form of nonviolent protest, and protest is a form of democratic expression older than America itself.
 We march to shine the light of truth on what is happening in state legislatures, ensure that Americans understand what’s at stake, and give people a mechanism to demand action on this most urgent issue of our generation.